RhoInc/blog/_posts/2019-01-30-custom-safetyGraphics-workflows.md

 author: Jeremy Wildfire
 ---

-The `safetyGraphics` R package now supports for custom workflows allowing users to preload their own charts and data sets in the safetyGraphics Shiny Application.
+The `safetyGraphics` R package now supports custom workflows allowing users to preload their own charts and data sets in the safetyGraphics Shiny Application.
 The best way to learn more is the new [Custom Workflows vignette](https://cran.r-project.org/web/packages/safetyGraphics/vignettes/customWorkflows.html) - which has been briefly summarized below.

 The new [v1.1 release](https://github.com/SafetyGraphics/safetyGraphics/releases/tag/v1.1.0) of [safetyGraphics](https://github.com/SafetyGraphics/safetyGraphics) is [available now on CRAN](https://cran.r-project.org/web/packages/safetyGraphics/index.html).